-A. Scope and purpose
+A. Scope

-1. The Strategy below is intended to be used as a flexible framework to guide the actions and activities of the Executive Secretary, Parties to the Convention on Biological Diversity and other partners, stakeholders and actors who are involved in the United Nations Decade on Biodiversity.
+31. The Strategy below is intended to be used as a flexible framework to guide the actions and activities of the Executive Secretary, Parties to the CBD and other partners, stakeholders and actors who are involved in the United Nations Decade on Biodiversity.
 Its findings and conclusions should serve as a guide for the further development and articulation of specific strategies and action plans to be developed by the Executive Secretary, Parties, stakeholders and others.
 It should also be kept under review.